UPPMAX/naiss_intro_python/docs/lesson_plans/20251127/README.md

-Variables, expressions and statements, operators |Done Variables, expressions and statements, user input|Done File IO                                          |Done Command line arguments                           |Check
+Variables, expressions and statements, operators |Done Variables, expressions and statements, user input|Done File IO                                          |Done Command line arguments                           |Done

 Note that I do get tired of this book: it feels outdated.

-## Observation questions
+## Peer observation

-Here I my predictions:

-- The group may be more experienced than the challenge level of the content.
-  As this is a course for beginners, I see that as a win

-### Observation of first hour
+### 1. Are my intentions achieved?

+In general, my teaching is intended to be:

+- Learner-centered
+- Allows for working alone or in a small group
+- Beginners first, yet gives room for more experienced learners
+- Caring
+- Well prepared
+- Rewarding the right learners, e.g. learners that arrive on time

+Does my teaching come across as such?
+Where do my intentions (seem to) mismatch my actions?

+### 2. How much introduction?

-At the start of a course, there is a lot to be discussed.
+In the first hour, there is a lot to be discussed.

 - Of what I discussed, was it useful enough?
 What could be considered to be removed?
 - Did I miss something that is relevant?

+### 3. How did variable group sizes work out?

 This day, I want to experiment using variable group sizes, where people are allowed to decide in a group of 1 or 2-3.